Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Interplay between peaked-size and gravitational teleportation

-\ee where $G_\beta^p = i^p \expval{\psi_r \psi_l } = (\lambda/2J)^{2p/q}$ is the $p$-body two-point function, and the Lyapunov exponent $\lambda$ corresponds to the solution of $\beta \lambda=2\beta J \cos (\lambda\beta/4)$, and interpolates between $2\pi/\beta$ at low temperatures and $2J$ at high temperatures.
-At infinite temperature, the correlator reduces to Eq.~(\ref{infinite temperature SYK correlator}), and follows our expectations for peaked-size teleportation (see Section~\ref{SYK infinite temperature}).
+and interpolates between $2\pi/\beta$ at low temperatures and $2J$ at high temperatures.
+At infinite temperature, the correlator reduces to Eq.~(\ref{infinite temperature SYK correlator}), and follows our expectations for peaked-size teleportation (see Section~\ref{sec: SYK infinite temperature}).
 At low temperatures, where the model is known to possess a gravitational dual~\cite{kitaev2015simple,maldacena2016remarks,kitaev2018soft}, the correlator behaves substantially differently; most notably, its magnitude increases from $G_\beta^p$ at time zero to unity when $gJe^{\lambda t}/2 \lambda N = 1$ [illustrated in Fig.~\ref{fig: 1}(c)].

 From this correlator, we can verify the two predictions made in Sections~\ref{sec: early time} and~\ref{sec: gravity size winding}: ($i$) the early time behavior is governed by the two-sided OTOC, and ($ii$) the size winding mechanism is responsible for the $\mathcal{O}(1)$ peak in the correlator magnitude at low temperatures.
-To see the former, we expand the correlator at leading order: \be
+To see the former, we expand the correlator in the early time regime: \be